ammarahm-ed/react-native-mmkv-storage/README.md

 </a>
 </div>
 <p align="center">
-This library is the React Native wrapper of https://github.com/Tencent/MMKV. which is very fast, efficient and easy to use solution for storing data.
+This library is the React Native wrapper for https://github.com/Tencent/MMKV. which is very fast, efficient and easy to use solution for storing data.
 This project is forked from the original <a href="https://github.com/FidMe/react-native-fast-storage">react-native-fast-storage</a> project and allows setting data types other than just strings.
 </p>